-Podcast by Gisela Stuart MP, Chair of Vote Leave, Seema Malhotra MP who had just left Labour’s shadow cabinet, and the LD Business spokes Baroness Burt
+Podcast interview with Gisela Stuart MP, Chair of Vote Leave, Seema Malhotra MP who had just left Labour’s shadow cabinet, and the Liberal Democrat Business spokesperson Baroness Burt

 We talk to Gisela Stuart MP, Chair of Vote Leave, Seema Malhotra MP who had just left Labour’s shadow cabinet, and the LD Business spokes Baroness Burt.

 Historians will look back at the events in Westminster today as tumultuous!
 At 8am the Chancellor George Osborne appeared in public for the first time since Thursday’s vote to leave the European Union with a statement that was meant to steady the markets.
 It worked for a bit and then the pound sank to a record low since 1985.
 Next came Labour’s Deputy Leader Tom Watson, back from Glastonbury, to issue a statement to his own leader Jeremy Corbyn, that he would in all likelihood face a leadership challenge after at least 20 of his shadow cabinet expressed no confidence in him and resigned, issuing scathing statements attached to their individual tweets criticising their leader for not doing enough to pull out Labour’s vote in the referendum.

 By 2:30pm all took to their seats in the Chamber to listen to the Prime Minister David Cameron issuing his own statement about his resignation as Prime Minister and how a Brexit from the EU might be handled.
 Of course Jeremy Corbyn then issued his own statement, including congratulating the Prime Minister for his record in office on gay marriage, the Bloody Sunday Inquiry, and for his reactions to the tragic shooting ten days ago of Labour’s Jo Cox MP.